AdobeDocs/workfront-apis/src/pages/index.md

 [Workfront Workflow API](https://experienceleague.adobe.com/en/docs/workfront/using/adobe-workfront-api/workfront-api)

-This is the traditional /attask API used to manage your Projects, Tasks, and Issues and other traditional Workfront resources.
+This is the original /attask API used to manage your Projects, Tasks, Issues and other traditional Workfront resources.

 <DiscoverBlock slots="link, text"/>